 - People Do Not Invite Their Friends – you’re people may say they love your church, they may even tithe to your church, but if they are not inviting their friends to your church…you’re stuck!

 How about your church?
 Do you have a feeling that you’re stuck?
 If so, I challenge you to get with the leaders and have honest conversations about where you are and begin coming up with solutions to get unstuck.
-God wants your church to be a place where lives are changed, where people are encountering a real relationship with Jesus.
+God wants your church to be a place where lives are changed, and people encounter a real relationship with Jesus.
 Don’t settle for being stuck!

 If you’ve gotten your church unstuck, share with us what you did to get your church moving again.